 Available now at Amazon.

 UPDATE: It’s day three of the Fox News Twitter boycott.
 There is a report that a memo was sent to the entire Fox digital team to refrain from tweeting Fox content on either Fox or personal accounts.
-But for some reason, Fox and Friends seems to exempt from this network-wide Twitter boycott.
+But for some reason, Fox and Friends seems to be exempt from this network-wide Twitter boycott.